arize99/smart-contract-generator/README.md

 - 📄 Auto-commented, readable smart contract output

 ## Example Use Case
-Describe your contract requirements in plain language, and receive ready-to-deploy Solidity code following best practices.
+The prompt was used to streamline smart contract development, allowing non-technical users to describe the contract logic in plain English while GPT-4 generated deployable Solidity code.
+This drastically reduces entry barriers for Rootstock development and speeds up prototyping.

-📝 Smart Contract Generator
+# 📝 Smart Contract Generator

-Prompt Title: Generate a Custom Smart Contract from Natural Language
+## Prompt Title: Generate a Custom Smart Contract from Natural Language

-Prompt Text:
+## Prompt Text:
 "Convert the following user requirements into a secure and optimized Solidity smart contract for deployment on the Rootstock network.
 The contract must follow best practices for security and efficiency, and include clear inline comments.

 User Requirements: